 Undergraduate Research in MCB

-Note: All forms must be processed in room 252 Davenport hall.
-The deadline to add MCB 290 and MCB 492 is the 10th day of class during fall and spring and 7th day of class during summer.
+Note: The deadline to add MCB 290 and MCB 492 is the 10th day of class during fall and spring and 7th day of class during summer.
 Students may not be allowed to add either of these courses after this deadline.

 MCB Undergrad Research Resources

-October 18, 2016 MCB Undergraduate Research Workshop, PDF of PPT slides by Tina M. Knox, Coordinator of Undergraduate Instruction and Advising.
+Fall 2021 MCB Undergraduate Research Workshop video comming soon, PDF of PPT slides, by Tina M. Knox, Coordinator of Undergraduate Instruction and Advising.

 Undergraduate Research Workshop Handouts (PDF)

 Many undergraduate students in Molecular and Cellular Biology (MCB) carry out research in laboratories across the Illinois campus and are eligible to earn course credit for their work.

 Students participate in scientific research in a university laboratory under the direction of a faculty member, post-doc or graduate student to earn course credit and a letter grade for their contributions to the lab.

 - Experience the excitement of cutting edge science